camayal/Datataxa/README.md

 **Note**: Currently this script only works in Windows operative system, probably (if required) in future developments the script will be translate to a crossplatform language to run it in other operative systems.

+## Download script
+You can download the script from:

 ## Usage
 ### Prepare data file
 You need a list of species.
 The file is a simple text file and must be located in the same folder with the script.